One-shot acceleration of transient PDE solvers via online-learned preconditioners: Methodology

-When the cost of every configuration is bounded, Tsallis-INF guarantees (in expectation) that $\Regret_T=\BigO(\sqrt{dT})$, which is worst-case optimal in both the number of timesteps $T$ and the number of configurations $d$.\footnote{See \citet{khodak2024learning} for the case where the configuration space is an interval of $\R$.} Substituting this into Equation~\ref{eq:wallclock} suggests that if $T\gg d$ then our wallclock will be almost as good as if we had always used the best fixed solver.
+If $\eta_t=\frac2{\sqrt t}$ and the cost of every configuration is bounded, then Tsallis-INF guarantees (in expectation) that $\Regret_T=\BigO(\sqrt{dT})$~\citep[Theorem~1]{zimmert2021tsallis}, which is worst-case optimal in both the number of timesteps $T$ and the number of configurations $d$.\footnote{See \citet{khodak2024learning} for the case where the configuration space is an interval of $\R$.} Substituting this into Equation~\ref{eq:wallclock} suggests that if $T\gg d$ then our wallclock will be almost as good as if we had always used the best fixed solver.
 It also suggests a tradeoff between the number of configurations $d$ we can consider and the regret; in particular, more configurations will decrease the first right-hand term in Equation~\ref{eq:wallclock} characterizing the simulation cost, because we are minimizing over more options, but it will increase the bound of $\BigO(\sqrt{dT})$ on the regret in the second term.
 We explore this tradeoff empirically in Section~\ref{sec:configs}.

-Note that in practice, we do not have a bound on the cost of every configuration,\footnote{This issue was formally studied for by \citet{gagliolo2011algorithm}.} but we find that it suffices to normalize the first term in the update objective~\eqref{eq:update} by the average cost $\frac1t\sum_{s=1}^t\cost_s(i_s)$ seen so far.
-See Algorithm~\ref{alg:pcgbandit} for a full specification.\looseness-1
+We make two changes to the above for our final learning method, which is specified in Algorithm~\ref{alg:pcgbandit}.
+First, unlike \citet{khodak2024learning}, we use reduced-variance~(RV) cost estimation~\citep{zimmert2021tsallis}, implemented by setting $\eta_t=\frac4{\sqrt t}$ and adding a shift $\*s\in\R^d$ to $\*c$ in the objective~\eqref{eq:update}; this is to mitigate instability due to the division by $\*p_{t[i]}$ in the default importance-weighted~(IW) cost estimates.
+Second, we do not have a bound on the cost of every configuration,\footnote{This issue was formally studied by \citet{gagliolo2011algorithm}.} so we normalize the IW cost estimator $\*c$ in the update objective~\eqref{eq:update} by the average cost $\frac1t\sum_{s=1}^t\cost_s(i_s)$ seen so far.\looseness-1

 Tsallis-INF is just one of many bandit algorithms that could be applied to this problem.
-While our choice of method was motivated by worst-case optimal guarantees, such adversarial regret bounds are often viewed as pessimistic in practical non-stochastic settings that are not (colloquially)~adversarial.
-Future work may consider other cost estimators or other bandit algorithms, such as ``best-of-both-worlds'' approaches that can adapt to stationarity but retain worst-case adversarial guarantees~\citep{xu2024bayesian}.
+While our description above was motivated by worst-case optimal guarantees, such adversarial regret bounds are often viewed as pessimistic in practical non-stochastic settings that are not (colloquially)~adversarial.
+However, as shown by \citet{zimmert2021tsallis}, Tsallis-INF also enjoys ``best-of-both-worlds'' guarantees, in that it simultaneously recovers the optimal stochastic-setting regret; thus we might hope that it does well in non-stationary but still benign settings too.
+Future work may consider other cost estimators, alternative ``best-of-both-worlds'' methods~\citep{xu2023bayesian}, or bandit algorithms that provably adapt to unbounded configuration costs~\citep{putta2022scale}.\looseness-1